 - Benefit from exfoliation with alpha-hydroxy acids (for light skin) or beta-hydroxy acids (for dark skin), or from facial scrubs, but not from using both exfoliants and scrubs.
 Use one kind of product or the other.
 A scrub is a microdermabrasion product placed on the skin, not the action of rubbing the skin with a brush.
 Always be kind to your skin, especially when acne breaks out.

-- Do better when they avoid mineral oil, Vaseline or other petroleum jelly products, or coconut oil.
+- Sometimes do better when they avoid mineral oil, Vaseline or other petroleum jelly products, or coconut oil.
 Test on a smaller area before committing to including them in your skincare routine.

 - Usually are less sensitive to after-shaves, perfumes, and essential oils, although it is usually a good idea even for people with oily skin to avoid them.